Wednesday, 1 April 2020

 The final track on this compendium is taken from Talkin’ Loud Two, a cheap cassette designed to get people interested in the record label Gilles Peterson’s set up after leaving Acid Jazz Records.
 MC Solaar’s original version of 'Qui Sème Le Vent Récolte Le Tempo' was released in France in 1991, but Gang Starr’s remix was put out by Talkin’ Loud in 1992.
 One wonders whether DJ Premier regretted not keeping the groove for himself.

 It was probably 'Jump Around' by House of Pain that set the alarm bells ringing, a truly awful tune.
 Then came 'Nuthin' but a 'G' Thang' by Dr Dre, which was just boring.
 By the time Cypress Hill released 'Insane in the Brain' in June 1993, the game was well and truly up.
-It would be another four years before I bought a (new) rap record (Dr. Octagon's in 1996), which is not say that I stopped listening to hip hop entirely, or that I didn’t record Ill Communication by the Beastie Boys off of my brother or listen to the Wu-Tang Clan in other people’s houses or recognise that Nas was the real deal.
-Part of me thinks it’s a shame I didn’t stick with hip hop, but the excessive swearing, macho posturing and the obsession with guns and cannabis that started to proliferate put me off.
+It would be another four years before I bought a (new) rap record (Dr. Octagon's in 1996), which is not say that I stopped listening to hip hop entirely, or that I didn’t record Ill Communication by the Beastie Boys off of my brother or listen to the Wu-Tang Clan in other people’s houses, or recognise that Nas was the real deal.
+Part of me thinks it’s a shame I didn’t stick with hip hop, but the excessive swearing, macho posturing, and an obsession with guns and cannabis wore thin very quickly.
 Moreover, as the industry became ever more litigious, sampling became harder, the music sparser and less experimental.

 [Listen to here.]